-Evernote is currently one of the leading cloud services.
+Evernote is a cloud-based, note taking service.
 Its popularity has grown, not only for individual use, but for corporate use as well.
 However, protection against data loss is one of the most critical security points for individuals and small businesses and has created the need to backup Evernote.

 Evernote stores all of your data on their servers and it is highly unlikely that any of your data will ever be lost, at least not due to any error by Evernote.

 However, user error is the leading cause of data loss- and Evernote cannot help you in that case.
 But you can help yourself- you just need to backup Evernote.